OpenDSA/OpenDSA/RST/en/Glossary.rst

       A :term:`linked list` implementation variant where each list node contains access an pointer only to the next element in the list.

+   sorting
    sorting problem
       Given a set of records :math:`r_1`, :math:`r_2`, ..., :math:`r_n`
       with key values :math:`k_1`, :math:`k_2`, ..., :math:`k_n`,
-      the Sorting Problem is to
-      arrange the records into any order :math:`s` such that records :math:`r_{s_1}`, :math:`r_{s_2}`, ..., :math:`r_{s_n}`
+      the sorting problem is to arrange the records into any order :math:`s` such that records
+      :math:`r_{s_1}`, :math:`r_{s_2}`, ..., :math:`r_{s_n}`
       have keys obeying the property
       :math:`k_{s_1} \leq k_{s_2} \leq ... \leq k_{s_n}`.
       In other words, the sorting problem is to arrange a set of records so that the values of their key fields are in non-decreasing order.

    space/time tradeoff
       Many programs can be designed to either speed processing at the